CodeEx7/Portfolio_website/README.md

-# Portfolo_website
+# Portfolio_website
-With the help of ChatGPT, I created this website in React.
+With the template from Eldora Boo which is using React.js and Chakra UI, I created this portfolio website.